Access to ISA

 Anyone interested in carrying out research using one of the beam lines on ASTRID (and soon also ASTRID2), either from academia or industry, may apply.

 - ISA is a member of the transnational access programme, CALIPSO.
-From the beginning of 2013 we will be able to support users from EU member and associated states with an allowance for travel and subsistence, with beam time free of charge.
+We are able to support users from EU member and associated states with an allowance for travel and subsistence, with beam time free of charge.
 For more information regarding this funding visit this page.

 - Users from outside of Europe are also welcome to apply for access, we are unable to provide you with any funding for your visit, but the use of experimental facilities will be provided free of charge.

 - Danish users are also not supported under the CALIPSO programme, but are requested to submit proposals in order to allow us to plan the user schedule.

 Every year we make a call for proposals asking potential users to submit an application for time on one of the facilities at ASTRID2.
 The proposals are peer-reviewed by a panel and you will be informed of the outcome shortly afterwards.

 However if you would like to come and use one of the beam lines and have not submitted a proposal it may still be possbile, as we reserve some time for new/test experiments.
 If there is time available (see the schedules) you can contact the appropriate beam line scientist to see if we can fit you in.